yuanzhongqiao/Seeker-DeepSeek-R1/README.md

 ## Key Features

-- **Local Model Execution**: Run DeepSeek-R1 models entirely on your local machine using Ollama.
+- **Local Model Execution**: Run DeepSeek-R1 models entirely on your local machine using Ollama runtime.
 No data ever leaves your environment.
+- **Model Flexibility**: Supports all DeepSeek-R1 model sizes—from 1.5B to 671B parameters.
+- **[NEW] LLM Agnostic**: Compatible with any model available through Ollama (Llama, DeepSeek, Gemma, Mistral, etc.)
 - **Privacy-First AI**: Offline functionality ensures complete data privacy.
-- **Model Flexibility**: Supports all DeepSeek-R1 model sizes—from 1.5B to 671B parameters.
 - **Integrated Chat Interface**: Engage with a clean, modern chat interface embedded directly into VS Code.
 - **Hardware-Based Performance**: Select models based on your machine’s capabilities.
 - **Context-Aware Assistance**: Enhance productivity with AI-driven insights tailored to your coding environment.